 I can't believe how many people call me.

-I just tested positive.
+I just tested positive and I mentioned Regeneron.

-They like, what's it?
+They're like, what's that?

-I'm like, oh boy.
+I'm like, oh, boy.

 Never heard of it.

-We're not doing proactive medicine in this.
+Had you, I mean, I can't believe we, we're not doing proactive medicine in this.

-And this is what Dr. Oswa's right.
+And this is where Dr. Oz was right.

 When medicine and politics intersect, politics always wins.